astronomer/docs/astro/cli/sql-cli.md

 ## Develop your SQL project

-If you have existing `.sql` files and datasets, developing a SQL project that runs with Airflow is as simple as putting files in the right places.
+If you have existing `.sql` files and datasets, developing a SQL project that runs with Airflow is as simple as adding files to a few directories.

 ### Create SQL workflows

 To run SQL as workflows, add your `.sql` files to one of your workflow subdirectories in `workflows`.
-All SQL files in a workflow run together when you run `astro flow run`.
+All SQL files in a given workflow run together when you run `astro flow run`.
 See [Run a SQL workflow](#run-a-sql-workflow).

 If your `.sql` file has a `SELECT` statement, your SQL workflow will create a table in your target database named after the `.sql` file.